 - Highlight marketing opportunities

-- Unearth duplicate or weak content that could be damaging your website, reputation and domain authority
+- Unearth duplicate or weak content that could be damaging your domain authority

 Also, if you can create high-quality content that people want to share and link back to, this should help you to grow the authority of individual pages and boost your overall Domain Authority.

-These are all positive signals to Google that can help to improve your page rankings.
+These are all fantastic signals to Google that your website is the right place to send searchers.

 Personally, I would recommend carrying out a thorough content audit of your website at least once a year.
 If you have a large site, you might want to review a specific portion of the site each quarter to make the audit as manageable as possible.